 - Clear and documented roles and responsibilities within IT in terms of desired outcomes

-Furthermore, IT has a robust tool set at their disposal:
+Furthermore, IT must have a robust tool set at its disposal that includes:

-- The knowledge base provided within the ITSM solution helps spread, scale, and standardize symptomology, which provides IT support the means to better classify, investigate, and diagnose issues.
+- A knowledge base provided within the ITSM tool that helps spread, scale, and standardize symptomology, which provides IT support the means to better classify, investigate, and diagnose issues

 It is clear the integration of change, asset, and knowledge adds value to the incident management process, and therefore the organization.
 So why then do we see such a major drop-off when it comes to the problem management process?
 In the most recent HDI Practices and Salary Report 2015, only 44 percent of IT organizations have adopted the problem management process, and only 22 percent of those organizations had a dedicated problem manager!